NoSkillCorp/overwatch-tips/README.md

 #Tech
 The website is built using rails & jquery and there are react components that will be added soon.

-To run the website simply fork the github and run `bundle install`, `rake db:migrate` and `rails -S` and you should be ready to go.
+To run the website simply fork the github and run `bundle install`, `rake db:migrate` and `rails -s` and you should be ready to go.

 #Idea ?